Hydra-Chain/node/contrib/USING-GITIAN.md

 3. ```gpg --armor --export 3AA5C34371567BD2```(Enter the hash from previous command) Copy got gpg key into the /contrib/gitian-keys/ folder with .pgp format.
 ### Setting up Gitian
-1. Replace .yml files in qtum/contrib/gitian-descriptors folder.
-Replace gitian-build.sh in qtum/contrib folder.
-Add windeploy/ folder into the qtum/contrib.
-Push these changes to remote repository https://github.com/qtumproject/qtum/.
+1. Replace .yml files in LockTrip/contrib/gitian-descriptors folder.
+Replace gitian-build.sh in LockTrip/contrib folder.
+Add windeploy/ folder into the LockTrip/contrib.
+Push these changes to remote repository https://gitlab.com/LockTrip-Dev-Team/LockTrip.
 Also very important, windeploy/ folder should be The same version as you want to build.
 You will couldn't build win binaries without this folder in version which you want to build.
-2. gitian-build.sh script should be started from directory where qtum places(like in instruction).
+2. gitian-build.sh script should be started from directory where LockTrip places(like in instruction).
 ##### First time / New Gitian builders
 These actions are executed once when first using gitian-builder.
-If you have used gitian-builder for qtum skip these steps.
+If you have used gitian-builder for LockTrip skip these steps.
-1. ```qtum/contrib/gitian-build.sh --setup``` This command create and setup virtual machines to build your binaries files.
+1. ```LockTrip/contrib/gitian-build.sh --setup``` This command create and setup virtual machines to build your binaries files.
 This command may take a while (about 40 minutes).
 If you want to use KVM as build VM , run script with ```--kvm```.
-    ```qtum/contrib/gitian-build.sh --setup --kvm```
+    ```LockTrip/contrib/gitian-build.sh --setup --kvm```

-2. Create the OS X SDK tarball( https://github.com/qtumproject/qtum/blob/master/doc/README_osx.md), create inputs/ folder in gitian-builder/ .
+2. Create the OS X SDK tarball( https://gitlab.com/LockTrip-Dev-Team/LockTrip/blob/master/doc/README_osx.md), create inputs/ folder in gitian-builder/ .
 Copy MacOSX10.11.sdk.tar.gz into the inputs/ directory.
 ##### Not first time
 Ensure that the ./gitian.sigs directory is up to date for signs verifying.